damiencrone/quallm/README.md

 Note that the content of the role is defined by placeholders in the system (and/or user) prompt template.
 In this specific example, the role is simply defined by a single placeholder `{role}`, which appears in one location in the system prompt template, but much more complex roles or combinations of instructions can be defined by adding more placeholders to the prompt template (along with corresponding key-value pairs in the role dictionaries for each rater).

+In the following example, we define a task that generates a list of items based on a topic, and assign different (unimaginative) roles to two different raters (one rater is instructed to generate items beginning with the letter A, while the other is instructed to generate items beginning with the letter B).
+In this example, we assign roles to two instances of the same language model, but in practice, roles can be assigned to different language models as well (depending on one's use case).

+When we inspect the results using `prediction.expand()` we see that the two raters (denoted by the `rater` column) have adhered to their respective roles.

 ```python
 from pydantic import BaseModel, Field
 from typing import List